jakewalter/easyQuake/README.md

 # EasyQuake
-Simplified machine-learning driven earthquake detection, location, and analysis.
+Simplified machine-learning driven earthquake detection, location, and analysis in one easy-to-implement python package.